-House Bill 425 would:
+Section 2 of the House Bill 425 would:

-- Make it a Class E felony to resist, delay, or obstruct an officer and inflict serious bodily injury, a Class H felony (4 to 39 months incarceration) to resist, delay or obstruct an officer and inflict physical injury, and a Class 2 misdemeanor (60 days incarceration) for any other violation. - Exempt a person from prosecution under this section if the person suffers from a medical condition, or a mental or behavioral disability. - Exempt a law enforcement officer from civil liability for filing charges under this section if the officer acted in good faith.
+- Make it a Class E felony to resist, delay, or obstruct an officer and inflict serious bodily injury on the officer and make it a Class H felony ((4 to 39 months incarceration) to resist, delay or obstruct an officer and inflict physical injury on the officer. - Exempt a person from prosecution under this section if the person suffers from a medical condition or a mental or behavioral disability, and exempt a law enforcement officer from civil liability for filing charges under this section if the officer acted in good faith.